stephen-ho/HexAI/README.md

 Project Description
 ----------------
-This application is a simple and intuitive web app that helps users find the perfect color scheme by simply describing the theme.
+This web app utilizes AI to help users find the perfect color scheme by using natural language descriptions.
 Built utilizing AI Prompt Engineering and the OpenAI API.

 Dependencies